ProjectKorra/ProjectKorra/README.md

 - Fixed bending boards showing up in disabled worlds when you log in
 - Fixed bending toggle reminder not being translatable
 - Fixed "Proper Usage: xxx" in commands being untranslatable
+- Fixes addon abilities that do not define their own permissions being unusable until the permission is set by the server owner